-If in eyes: Hold eye open and rinse slowly and gently with water for 15 to 20 minutes.
+Hold eye open and rinse slowly and gently with water for 5-20 minutes.
 Remove contact lenses, if present, after the first 5 minutes, then continue rinsing eye.
 Call a poison control center or doctor for treatment advice.
-If swallowed: Call a poison control center or doctor immediately for treatment advice.
+Call a poison control center or doctor immediately for treatment advice.
 Have a person sip a glass of water if able to swallow.
 Do not induce vomiting unless told to do so by the poison control center or doctor.
 Do not give anything by mouth to an unconscious person.
-If on skin Take off contaminated clothing. or clothing: Rinse skin immediately with plenty of water for 15 to 20 minutes.
+Take off contaminated clothing.
+Rinse skin immediately with plenty of water for 15-20 minutes.
 Call a poison control center or doctor for treatment advice.
-If inhaled: Move person to fresh air.
+Move person to fresh air.
 If person is not breathing, call 911 or an ambulance, then give artificial respiration, preferably by mouth-to-mouth, if possible.
 Call a poison control center or doctor for further treatment advice.